 Cyberpunk: Lord Edge Approved

 In which Real Authentic Cyberpunk™ is always Lord Edge approved.
 Some approved scenes and poses.
-(Don’t your balls get really sweaty in all that leather?
-If you want, I can ‘chip in’ to get you some new cryo-cooled nuts.)
+(Don’t your bollocks get really sweaty in all that proprietary leather?
+If you want, we can all ‘chip in’ to get you some new cryo-cooled nutz.)

-To consider a critical comparison and contrast with Cyberpunk 2077 – how they might each share each other’s conceptual failings:
+To consider a critical / Dredd-ful comparison and contrast with Cyberpunk 2077 – how they might each share each other’s conceptual failings:

-To imagine conceptual images emerging from media incident in which CD Projekt Red release a particularly 80s megacorporate style boilerplate apology after allegedly™ tweeting / referencing an alt right transphobic dogwhistle.
+To imagine conceptual images emerging from media incident in which CD Projekt Red release a particularly 80s megacorporate style boilerplate apology after allegedly™ tweeting / referencing an Alt Right (ie. straight up Fascist) transphobic dogwhistle.
+(Welcome to modern day cultural Poland!)

-Cynical Game Patch / Update: Just because you now get to choose your filthy little designer in-game genitals, doesn’t mean you’re not still a dickless corporate weasel.
-You don’t really give a shit about Trans people – or indeed anything except naked profits.
+Cynical Game Patch / Update: Just because you now get to choose your filthy designer in-game genitals, doesn’t mean you’re not still a dickless corporate weasel; that you don’t really give a damn about Trans people – or indeed anything except naked profits.

 - Killscreen: The rise of Brazilian transgender cyberpunk